AG2 integration

 How it works

-The integration provides two ways to give an AG2 agent memory:
+AG2 has no native memory interface, so the integration provides three ways to give an agent memory:

-• System message injectionZepMemoryManager (conversation memory) and ZepGraphMemoryManager (knowledge graph) fetch a relevant context block from Zep and enrich an agent’s system message before the model runs.
+• System message injectionZepMemoryManager (conversation memory) and ZepGraphMemoryManager (knowledge graph) fetch a relevant context block from Zep and enrich an agent’s system message when you call them.

 • Tools — factory functions return AG2-compatible tools the model can call mid-conversation to search memory or write new data.
 Tools execute synchronously (AG2’s execution model) while bridging to the async Zep SDK internally, so you pass an AsyncZep client.